Test Complete

 7. expulsion.

-In the field, you won't even be involved until step #7--Expulsion.
+In the field, you won't even be involved until step #7--Expulsion, which is the next stage.

 Stage 3